bkoropoff/chorus/doc/index.md

 Chorus is a declarative, modular configuration system for Neovim.
-Structure your configuration as self-contained files that declare what packages they require; Chorus executes them "simultaneously" as coroutines and installs packages as efficient batches with `vim.pack`.
+Structure your configuration as self-contained files that declare what packages they require; Chorus executes them concurrently as coroutines and installs packages as efficient batches with `vim.pack`.

 ```{note}
 `vim.pack` will only become officially available in Neovim 0.12, so a nightly
 build is currently necessary.
 ```

+Chorus also includes several handy modules to configure Neovim features such as options, keymaps, and LSP servers in a more declarative style.
+These can be used *a la carte* even if Chorus isn't used for package management.

 ## Getting Started